ypang6/pswpswpsw.github.io/_pages/about.md

 Such applications include

-* closure modeling for LES
+* modeling closure for Reduced Order Model (e.g., LES)
 * modal analysis for multi-scale problem in fluid dynamics
 * control of nonlinear dynamical system using Koopman operator
 * interpretable surrogate modeling for complex systems